File a Title IX Report

 Choosing to report an incident of sexual misconduct is an important yet often difficult decision.
 Doing so ensures that the College can take appropriate responsive action and provide supports to the impacted persons.
 Making a report may assist with recovery, provide access to specialized supports and services, and help prevent further harm.

-Reports of sexual harassment or discrimination can be made with Campus Police, the Title IX Coordinator, a Deputy Title IX Coordinator, or via the online report form.
+Reports of sexual harassment or discrimination can be made with the Title IX Coordinator, the Title IX Investigator Manager, Campus Police, or via the online report form.
 A report will include the name of the reporting party, name of the complainant and the name of the respondent, if known.
 Reports can be made in person, by email, by phone, by mail, or by using the online report form linked below.

 1570 E. Colorado Blvd., Pasadena, CA 91106